Lupus Unveiled: Decoding the Mysterious Autoimmune Enigma

 What are the symptoms of lupus?

 The symptoms of lupus can vary greatly from person to person and can also change over time.
-However, some common symptoms include extreme fatigue, joint pain and swelling, fever, skin rashes (often in a butterfly shape across the cheeks and nose), chest pain, shortness of breath, headaches, , and memory loss.
+However, some common symptoms include extreme fatigue, joint pain and swelling, fever, skin rashes (often in a butterfly shape across the cheeks and nose), chest pain, shortness of breath, headaches, confusion, and memory loss.
 It is important to note that these symptoms can also be caused by other conditions, so it is essential to see a healthcare professional for a proper diagnosis.

 How is lupus diagnosed and treated?